 Pruning butcher’s broom

 No pruning is formally required, which isn’t to say it shouldn’t be done.
 If the shrub grows too large, you can cut it back during the dormant season when birds have finished picking the berries off.

 This little holly shrub, sometimes called knee-holly, strangely resembles holly by its size and the red berries that appear in fall and stay up to the end of winter.

 It is very easy to care for and grow.

 Native to Europe, it needs a relatively cool environment and thus is very well adapted to forest growth and shaded areas.

 Smart tip about Butcher’s broom

-Use its branches for your Christmas decorations, it perfectly fills in for holly!
+Use its branches for your Christmas decorations, it’s a perfect replacement for holly!